-What does metabolism mean to you?
+What is metabolism?
+What is the fundamental importance of metabolism?
 Most people associate the word metabolism with weight management, exercise, or how much food we can eat!
 However, metabolism is a lot more than just the process of breaking down fats or burning extra calories.

 Every cell in our body is constantly working to produce the substances and energy needed to sustain life, and metabolism is a process that’s essential for the continuity of these processes .